Introduction to the Custom Applicator Certification Program:

 Custom applicators certified by VAAFM are required to receive 8 hours of training every five-year period of certification.
 Seasonal, part time, and other types of employees are also required to receive training that address application methods to minimize runoff and identification of weather or soil conditions that increase risk of runoff.

 VAAFM has partnered with UVM Extension to provide educational and training opportunities for custom applicators.
-For more information about manure management, training and educational opportunities, please contact Lindsey Ruhl from UVM Extension at (802)524-6501 or check out our events page for upcoming training opportunities.
+For more information about manure management, training and educational opportunities, please contact Lindsey Ruhl from UVM Extension at (802)524-6501 or check out our Agricultural Water Quality Educational Credits page for online credit opportunities!

 Contact and Questions: